balder-dev/balder/doc/source/basics/index.rst

 subsection you want to learn more about.

-If you want to get a deeper understanding how Balder is implemented internally or if you have some specific questions about some of these topics, please take a look at the `Reference Guides <../deeper>`_.
+If you want to get a deeper understanding how Balder is implemented internally or if you have some specific questions about some of these topics, please take a look at the :ref:`Reference Guides <Reference Guides>`.

 .. toctree::
     :maxdepth: 2